wilkelab/gridtext/cran-comments.md

+Fixes done in response to requests by CRAN maintainers:

+- All exported functions now have their return values documented via \value.

-In the revised submission, package names, software names, and API names have been enclosed in single quotes in Title and Description.
+- Package names, software names, and API names have been enclosed in single quotes in Title and Description.

 ## Test environments